apache/doris-website/blog/Choosing-an-OLAP-Engine-for-Financial-Risk-Management-What-to-Consider.md

 ---
 {
-    'title': 'Choosing an OLAP Engine for Financial Risk Management: What to Consider?', 'summary': "This post provides reference for what you should take into account when choosing an OLAP engine in a financial scenario.", 'date': '2023-08-17',
+    'title': 'Choosing an OLAP engine for financial risk management: what to consider?', 'summary': "This post provides reference for what you should take into account when choosing an OLAP engine in a financial scenario.", 'date': '2023-08-17',
     'author': 'Jianbo Liu',